 The named scholarships are part of the Institute's pool of resources.
-They are not awarded in addition to other scholarship monies offered.
+They honor students of exceptional promise and achievement in their field of study.
+The overall amount of the named scholar's financial assistance is not affected.
 The Porter, MacLean, and Seder scholarships had their beginnings at the School of Sacred Music at Union Theological Seminary and were transferred to the Institute of Sacred Music upon its move to Yale University.

 The Robert Baker Scholarship.
-Robert Baker is the former director of the School of Sacred Music at Union and at the Yale Institute of Sacred Music.
+Robert Baker is the former director and dean of the School of Sacred Music at Union and the first director of the Yale Institute of Sacred Music.
 This scholarship is for an organ student completing his or her first year.
 The scholarship was established at Dr. Baker's retirement.